PhilipAbed/RenovateTutorial/README.md

 Welcome to the Renovate hands-on tutorial.

-The easiest way to start is using the [Renovate GitHub App](https://github.com/apps/renovate). you can also run Renovate as a CLI tool or a self-hosted application.
+This tutorial is based on the [Renovate GitHub App](https://github.com/apps/renovate). you can also run Renovate as a CLI tool or a self-hosted application.

 In this tutorial, you will learn how to configure Renovate to your GitHub account and become familiar with some of Renovate’s basic features.